ericjyli/sudoku_game/README.md

 encountering any problematic inputs.
 Plan: waiting to implement the game records system to keep track of all past games.

+Jan.3, 2023 Updated: The game records system is implemented.
+Error checking system is fully implemented to ensure that the game runs smoothly.

 The demo of the program can be found in the pdf file.